paulprzybylowski/gym-jitsu/README.md

 - Express.js @4.17.1
 - Bootstrap @5.1.3
 - EJS @3.1.6
+- MongoDB
-- Mongoose @6.0.13 / MongoDB
+- Mongoose @6.0.13
+- Helmet @5.0.2
+- Joi @17.4.2
+- Passport authentication
 - MapBox API
 - Cloudinary API

+See all dependencies in package.json.

 ## Features

-- View Jiu-Jitsu gyms from MongoDB on browser via interactive MapBox map and scrolling list
+- Ability to view Jiu-Jitsu gyms served from MongoDB on browser via interactive MapBox API map and scrolling list
 - User authentication for login and logout
 - User authorization to allow users to add, update, write reviews, and set star rating for gyms
 - Upload photos for gyms to Cloudinary

 ## Setup

-- Project requirements/dependencies
-- Where are they listed?
-Where is this located?
-- Describe how to install / set up local enviroment to get started with project
-- Fork project
-- Download dependencies:
-- minimum hardware reqs?
-- input data? what format?
-- Examples
-- Structure/Design principles utilized
-- Authentication: passwords/usernames

-## Setup to Run Locally
+### How to Run Locally

-- Download ZIP of repository on Github
+- Fork project on Github and download ZIP of repository
 - Unzip folder
-- Open command-line interface, then...
+- Open your command-line interface, then...

 ```
 cd [location of unzipped repository]